 Tips on Applying for Fellowships and Scholarships

 Applying for a major national scholarship takes a lot of time over the course of several months.
-You will need time to research opportunities, follow up on leads, develop personal materials, discuss essays and recommendations with faculty, and finally, prepare the applications with exceeding care.
-If your work is in the arts, you will need time as well to prepare a portfolio; students in other areas may need to prepare polished writing samples.
+You will need time to research opportunities, follow up on leads, develop personal materials, discuss essays and recommendations with faculty, and prepare applications with exceeding care.
+If your work is in the arts, you will need time to prepare a portfolio; students in other areas may also need to prepare polished writing samples.
 Build plenty of time in your schedule.

 Many national scholarships and fellowships require a minimum GPA.
 Consider requesting grades early in your time at Bennington to establish a GPA well before you plan to apply.

 There are many scholarships and fellowships available; researching your options and selecting those that best fit your interests and goals will take time.
-Meeting with Noelle Murphy, director of grants and fellowships, to discuss your interests is a good way to start your search, as is browsing the resources available on this site.
+Meeting with Jennifer Burg, Assistant Director of Academic Services and Student Grants Counselor, to discuss your interests is a good way to start your search, as is browsing the resources available on this site.
 All major national awards have an extensive web presence that will allow you to review eligibility criteria and application guidelines.
-Another good resource is the Harvard Guide to Grants (available in the Academic Services Office).

 Begin your personal statement now

 Think of this as a highly sophisticated Plan statement.
 Every scholarship will require some version of this, so start writing now.
 You’ll tailor the statement to different scholarships.
 These scholarship essays can also form the basis for graduate school applications.
 Write an intellectual biography.
 Reflect on your progress of thought and development, note pivotal experiences, and describe your academic and professional goals.
 Expect to write many, many drafts and get lots of help from faculty, Academic Services, peer writing tutors, and written resources.
-A particularly good resource is the online version of Joe Schall's Writing Personal Statements and Scholarship Application Essays.
+A particularly good resource is the online version of Joe Schall's Personal Statements and Application Essays for National Scholarships.